MegaMosquito/portscan/README.md

-# portscan -- an IP LAN host discovery tool
+# portscan -- a TCP port listener discovery tool

 This code creates a Docker container that provides a basic REST service that checks for TCP/IP listeners on IP hosts.
 Three APIs are provided for: